 Eating too much sugar can not only cause tooth decay and raise your risk of gum disease — it can also increase the likelihood of teeth grinding when you sleep.

 Teeth grinding or bruxism is another common oral health problem among both adults and children.
 If left untreated, teeth grinding can result in chipped, broken, or even missing teeth, depending on the force you exert when grinding your teeth and its frequency.
-This is why using night guards is crucial if you suffer from bruxism.
+This is why using mouth guards is crucial if you suffer from bruxism.

 A study published in the journal Sleep Medicine found that excessive sugar consumption is a risk factor for sleep bruxism.
 Findings show that children who consumed more sugary food during the day exhibited an increased frequency of grinding their teeth when they sleep at night.
 This is why it is recommended to avoid consuming sugary food and drinks at least six hours before bedtime.